johannschopplich/nuxt-vitalizer/README.md

 ## What Each Option Changes

-Measured on the fixture in `test/fixture`: three routes, one component shared between two of them, one stylesheet imported from a plain `.ts` module, one lazy component that stays unmounted, one image above Vite's inline limit, and a global stylesheet registered through `nuxt.config`.
+Measured on the fixture in `test/fixture`: three routes, one component shared between two of them, one stylesheet imported from a plain `.ts` module, one from a dynamically imported one, one lazy component that stays unmounted, one image above Vite's inline limit, and a global stylesheet registered through `nuxt.config`.
 Every number below is asserted by the e2e suite, so no cell can drift away from the code.

 | `vitalizer` options | `modulepreload` | `prefetch` (script) | `prefetch` (image) | `stylesheet` |
 | --- | --- | --- | --- | --- |